-EA Checklist Prepared By: Name: Marc Aberg Date: 6/21/2013
+EA Checklist Prepared By: Name: Marc Aberg Date: 7/16/2013

 Title: Lands Program Manager

 V. FINDING

-V. FINDING

-ALTERNATIVE S ELECTE):
+25. ALTERNATIVE SELECTED:

+Sell these tracts of land

 26. SIGNIFICANCE OF POTENTIAL IMPACTS:

-The proposed sale of 320 acres of state trust lands through the DNRC's Land Banking Program would not result in nor cause significant environmental impacts.
-The average productivity (.28 acres / AUM), isolated nature of the parcel, lack of additional income generating capacity, and high administrative costs for this parcel fit within the criteria of parcels to sell identified in the Land Banking Program.
+The proposed sale of 1120 acres of state trust lands through the DNRC's Land Banking Program would not result in nor cause significant environmental impacts.
+The average productivity, isolated nature of the parcels, no water resource, lack of additional income generating capacity, and high administrative costs for this parcel fit within the criteria of parcels to sell identified in the Land Banking Program.
 It is also anticipated that the current land use activity of livestock grazing would be unchanged with the sale of this property.
 Considering these factors, an environmental assessment checklist is the appropriate level of analysis for the proposed action.

-The sale of this parcel meets the overall goals and objectives of the Land Banking Program and would satisfy the trust fiduciary mandate.
+The sale of these parcels meets the overall goals and objectives of the Land Banking Program and would satisfy the trust fiduciary mandate.

-27. NEED FOR FURT HER EN /IRONMENTAL ANALYSIS:
+27. NEED FOR FURTHER ENVIRONMENTAL ANALYSIS:

 EIS More Detailed EA x No Further Analysis

 EA Checklist Approved By: Name: Chris Pileski

 Title: Area Manager

-Signature: \s\ Chris Pileski Date: 7/8/2013
+Signature: \s\ Chris Pileski

+Date: